flowplayer/wordpress-flowplayer/readme.txt

 == Changelog ==

 = 1.2.0 =
-* added functionalityto fetch videos from Flowplayer Designer directly in the admin area
+* added functionality to fetch videos from Flowplayer Designer directly in the admin area
 * added a few filters and actions
 * reorganisations of files and folders
 * Update to Flowplayer 5.4.4